sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/index.md

 Cody is a free and open-source AI coding assistant that can write, understand, and fix code.
 Cody is powered by Sourcegraph's <a href="https://docs.sourcegraph.com/cody/explanations/code_graph_context">code graph</a> and uses knowledge of your entire codebase to give more accurate answers and generate idiomatic code.

-Think of Cody as your personal dedicated AI coding assistant, equipped with a comprehensive understanding of three crucial elements:
+Think of Cody as your personal AI coding assistant, equipped with a comprehensive understanding of three crucial elements:

 1. Your entire codebase
 2. Vast knowledge of open source code